You are here

 Back to School and Back to Campus: MHA’s Back to School and Back to Campus webpages provide students and parents with resources to deal with many of the challenges that come along with a new school year – including stress, homesickness, and substance abuse.
 On the Back to School webpages, the public can find information on starting conversations with their children or peers about mental health needs and finding help for students of all ages.
 Additionally, MHA is conducting surveys about bullying to understand the perspectives of students and parents.

 Mental Health in the Media: Mental Health America is changing the way that the media talks about mental health.
 Mental health conditions affect one in five adults in the United States every year, and there should be more emphasis on early intervention to ensure that they can enjoy the highest quality of life possible.
 One of our main priorities is to encourage conversations about mental health and foster an environment free from stigma and discrimination.
 MHA proactively works to provide comprehensive, accurate information about mental health by cultivating media relationships and working to share mental health news via traditional and new media channels.
-With more than 90,000 followers on Facebook, 45,000 followers on Twitter and over two million unique visitors to our website each year, our ability to disseminate information online is vast.

 Information and Referral Services